Trilogy-Care/code-challenge-02/README.md

 ## **Requirements**

 1. **Create a Command to Assign Bills**:
-   - Implement a Laravel command that assigns unassigned bills in the `submitted` stage to a user.
+   - Implement a Laravel command that assigns all unassigned bills in the `submitted` stage to all users.
    - Ensure that no user is assigned more than 3 bills at any given time.

 2. **Design VueJS Page**: